micro-js/compose/Readme.md

 ### compose(...fns)

-- `fns` - argument list of functions to compose from right to left.
+- `fns` - List of functions to compose

-**Returns:** A new function which when called with arguments, pipes those through all `fns`
+**Returns:** A new function which when called with arguments, pipes those through `fns` from right-to-left

 ## License